scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Analyzing-the-inconsistency-between-comments-and-source-code-in-Pharo/index.md

 ---
 Title: Analyzing the inconsistency between comments and source code in Pharo
 ---
+#Analyzing the inconsistency between comments and source code in Pharo
 #Introduction
 In Pharo, as in many other programming languages, method/class comments represent a useful source of information to understand the responsibilities of a given class.